chandachewe10/OAuth2.0-with-Laravel-Passport/README.md

 1. Clone this repo
 2. `composer update`
 3. `php artisan key:generate`
-4. Create .env file and put LOCALHOST on bottom if not present
+4. Create .env file and put `LOCALHOST=` on bottom if not present

 # Use Case
 1. Create the Database name in `.env` and Run the migrations `php artisan migrate`